vps00003/AirportDelayFinder/DelayFinderAPI/README.md

 ﻿# DelayFinder Project Design Vision & API Documentation (who did what)
 ## _NOTE: INDIVIDUAL API DOCUMENTATION BELOW PROJECT DESIGN VISION_

-## Project Design Vision Proposed Pages
+## Project Design Vision Proposed Pages (Potential Designs, not final)
 ### 1 - Home Page
 Home page will provide links to other created pages and will display the name of the application.
-Will look to include some graphics to make the page have some other content for the user
+Will look to include some graphics to make the page have some other content for the user.
+Will potentially look to integrate our external api here, hopefully a weather radar type external api.
-### 2 - Delay Finder Informational Page
+### 2 - Delay Finder Informational Page including GET Information Page
 Will look to provide background information about main causes of weather related flight delay and potential regions where delays are more likely.
+Will look to implement our GET APIs in order to allow the user to retrieve information about an Airport or an Airline here.
+Potential for some sort of drop down functionality allowing user to select from limited selection of airlines and airports in initial prototype.
 ### 3 - Airline Post Page
 This proposed page will allow a user to input a specific airline into the database using a post api we created
 ### 4 - Airport Post Page